RSI Security

 3. Identify the Entity and Describe the Violation

-Your complaint must include:
+Your HIPAA complaint must include the following details:

-What Happens After a HIPAA Complaint is Investigated
+What Happens After a HIPAA Complaint Is Investigated?

 What happens if you violate HIPAA?

-1. The Complaint Is Dismissed
+1. Complaint Is Dismissed

-2. Informal Resolution
+2. Informal Resolution (Most Common Outcome)

 3. Criminal Referral